 Mike DeSalvo is considered by his peers, including Rock Lobster’s Paul Sadoff, to be one of the best welders in the business.
 DeSalvo doesn’t keep that finely-honed skill to just himself and his customers however, and like Sadoff, teaches bicycle frame building classes at the United Bicycle Institute, and also welds frames for the Speedvagen project.

-I had a chance to talk with with Mike DeSalvo, who unfortunately for our readers did not want to be interviewed on camera.
+I had a chance to talk with Mike DeSalvo, who unfortunately for our readers did not want to be interviewed on camera.
 Cyclocross is a big portion of his own frame building at DeSalvo Custom Cycles, and the Ashland, Oregon-based builder said the majority of his builds are from titanium or steel, with titanium surpassing steel recently (Gary Smith of Independent Fabrication also said his company is seeing the same trend).
 So it makes sense that DeSalvo brought a stunning titanium cyclocross bike to NAHBS 2012.His teal blue and pink-accented titanium cyclocross bike featured S-bend titanium seat stays, top tube-routed full rear derailleur cable housing, down tube front derailleur cable routing, and an oversized head tube with a 44mm Chris King Inset headset.
 The over-sized head tube allows adoption of a tapered steerer fork in the future if the customer desires.

 Shimano’s new CX-70 cyclocross drivetrain (reviewed on a Fondreist RC6 carbon cyclocross bike in Issue 16) graced DeSalvo’s NAHBS cyclocross show bike, along with a Ritchey Classic polished aluminum stem and bar, seatpost, and a straight leg Ritchey WCS carbon cyclocross fork with a straight 1-1/8″ carbon steerer.
 DeSalvo spec’d TRP’s CX 9.0 linear pull brakeset, with the 9.0 cm arms well-matched for the Shimano Super SLR STI levers.